 In October 2002, Charter filed a motion with the Judicial Panel on Multidistrict Litigation (the "Panel") to transfer the Federal Class Actions to the Eastern District of Missouri.
 On March 12, 2003, the Panel transferred the six Federal Class Actions not filed in the Eastern District of Missouri to that district for coordinated or consolidated pretrial proceedings with the eight Federal Class Actions already pending there.
 The Panel's transfer order assigned the Federal Class Actions to Judge Charles A. Shaw.
 By virtue of a prior court order, StoneRidge Investment Partners LLC became lead plaintiff upon entry of the Panel's transfer order.
 StoneRidge subsequently filed a Consolidated Amended Complaint.
 The Court subsequently consolidated the Federal Class Actions into a single action (the "Consolidated Federal Class Action") for pretrial purposes.
 On June 19, 2003, following a status and scheduling conference with the parties, the Court issued a Case Management Order setting forth a schedule for the pretrial phase of the Consolidated Class Action.
 Motions to dismiss the Consolidated Amended Complaint were filed.
-On February 10, 2004, in response to a joint motion made by StoneRidge and defendants, Charter, Vogel and Allen, the court entered an order providing, among other things, that: (1) the parties who filed such motion engage in a mediation within ninety (90) days; and (2) all proceedings in the Consolidated Federal Class Actions were stayed until May 10, 2004.
+On February 10, 2004, in response to a joint motion made by StoneRidge and defendants, Charter, Vogel and Allen, the court entered an order providing, among other things, that: (1) the parties submitted a joint motion to again extend the stay in the Consolidated Federal Class Actions were stayed until May 10, 2004.
 On May 11, 2004, the Court extended the stay in the Consolidated Federal Class Action for an additional sixty (60) days.
 On July 12, 2004, the parties submitted a joint motion to again extend the stay, this time until September 10, 2004.
 The Court granted that extension on July 20, 2004.
 On August 5, 2004, Stoneridge, Charter and the individual defendants who were the subject of the suit entered into a Memorandum of Understanding setting forth agreements in principle to settle the Consolidated Federal Class Action.
-These parties subsequently entered
+These parties subsequently entered into a Stipulations of Settlement dated as